gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 One disadvantage of the Sallen-Key filter is that the Q of the filter is very sensitive to component variations, which can be a problem, especially for high-Q filter sections.

-It is closely related to a [voltage-controlled voltage source (VCVS) filter](#voltage-controlled-voltage-source-vcvs-filters).
-Some literature makes the distinction of a Sallen-Key filter having no gain, and the VCVS filter including gain by connected a resistor divider from the output to the inverting terminal of the op-amp.
-However we will consider them one and the same for the purpose of analysis, as the no-gain version is a special subtype of the generalized with-gain version.
+The Sallen-Key filter is closely related to a _voltage-controlled voltage source (VCVS)_ filter.
+Some literature makes the distinction of a Sallen-Key filter having unity gain, and the VCVS filter including non-unity gain by connecting a resistor divider from the output to the inverting terminal of the op-amp.
+However we will consider them one and the same for the purpose of analysis, as the unity-gain version is a special subtype of the generalized with-gain version.

 ## Low-Pass Sallen-Key Filter

 The schematic for a low-pass Sallen-Key filter is shown below:

-{{% figure src="low-pass-sallen-key-filter-schematic.png" width="700px" caption="The schematic for a low-pass Sallen-Key filter." %}}
+{{% figure src="low-pass-sallen-key-filter-schematic.png" width="700px" caption="The schematic for a unity-gain low-pass Sallen-Key filter." %}}

 It looks like 2 cascaded RC filters, except with the other terminal of the 1st capacitor connected to the op-amp's output rather than ground!
 What does this mean?